junxit/us-congress-bills-111/bill.md

   - **(3)** *Personnel as Federal employees*
     - **(A)** *In general* The executive director and any personnel of the Commission who are employees shall be employees under section 2105 of title 5, United States Code, for purposes of chapters 63, 81, 83, 84, 85, 87, 89, and 90 of that title.
     - **(B)** *Members of commission* Subparagraph (A) shall not be construed to apply to members of the Commission.
   - **(4)** *The compensation of commissioners* Each member of the Commission may be compensated at not to exceed the daily equivalent of the annual rate of basic pay in effect for a position at level V of the Executive Schedule under section 5315 of title 5, United States Code, for each day during which that member is engaged in the actual performance of the duties of the Commission.
-All members of the Commission who are officers or employees of the United States, State, or local government shall serve without compensation in addition to that received for their services as officers or employees.
+All members of the Commission who are officers or employees of the United States , State, or local government shall serve without compensation in addition to that received for their services as officers or employees.
   - **(5)** *Travel expenses* While away from their homes or regular places of business in the performance of services for the Commission, members of the Commission shall be allowed travel expenses, including per diem in lieu of subsistence, in the same manner as persons employed intermittently in the Government service are allowed expenses under section 5703(b) of title 5, United States Code.
 - **(b)** *Experts and consultants* With the approval of the Commission, the Executive Director may procure temporary and intermittent services under section 3109(b) of title 5, United States Code.
 - **(c)** *Detail of government employees* Upon the request of the Commission, the head of any Federal agency may detail, without reimbursement, any of the personnel of such agency to the Commission to assist in carrying out the duties of the Commission.
 Any such detail shall not interrupt or otherwise affect the civil service status or privileges of the Federal employee.
 - **(d)** *Other resources* The Commission shall have reasonable access to materials, resources, statistical data, and other information such Commission determines to be necessary to carry out its duties from the Library of Congress, the Department of Justice, the Office of National Drug Control Policy, the Department of State, and other agencies of the executive and legislative branches of the Federal Government.
 The co-chairs of the Commission shall make requests for such access in writing when necessary.
 - **(e)** *Volunteer services* Notwithstanding the provisions of section 1342 of title 31, United States Code, the Commission is authorized to accept and utilize the services of volunteers serving without compensation.
-The Commission may reimburse such volunteers for local travel and office supplies, and for other travel expenses, including per diem in lieu of subsistence, as authorized by section 5703 of title 5, United States Code.
+The Commission may reimburse such volunteers for local travel and office supplies, and for other travel expenses, including per diem in lieu of subsistence, as authorized by section 5703 of Title 5, United States Code.
 A person providing volunteer services to the Commission shall be considered an employee of the Federal Government in performance of those services for the purposes of chapter 81 of title 5 of the United States Code, relating to compensation for work-related injuries, chapter 171 of title 28 of the United States Code, relating to tort claims, and chapter 11 of title 18 of the United States Code, relating to conflicts of interest.
 - **(f)** *Obtaining official data* The Commission may secure directly from any agency of the United States information necessary to enable it to carry out this Act.
 Upon the request of the co-chairs of the Commission, the head of that department or agency shall furnish that information to the Commission.
 The Commission shall not have access to sensitive information regarding ongoing investigations.
 - **(g)** *Mails* The Commission may use the United States mails in the same manner and under the same conditions as other departments and agencies of the United States.
 - **(h)** *Administrative reporting* The Commission shall issue bi-annual status reports to Congress regarding the use of resources, salaries, and all expenditures of appropriated funds.
 - **(i)** *Contracts* The Commission is authorized to enter into contracts with Federal and State agencies, private firms, institutions, and individuals for the conduct of activities necessary to the discharge of its duties and responsibilities.
 A contract, lease or other legal agreement entered into by the Commission may not extend beyond the date of the termination of the Commission.
 - **(j)** *Gifts* Subject to existing law, the Commission may accept, use, and dispose of gifts or donations of services or property.
 - **(k)** *Administrative assistance* The Administrator of General Services shall provide to the Commission, on a reimbursable basis, the administrative support services necessary for the Commission to carry out its responsibilities under this Act.
 These administrative services may include human resource management, budget, leasing, accounting, and payroll services.
-- **(l)** *Nonapplicability of FACA and public access to meetings and minutes*
+- **(l)** *Nonapplicability of faca and public access to meetings and minutes*
   - **(1)** *In general* The Federal Advisory Committee Act (5 U.S.C.
 App.) shall not apply to the Commission.
   - **(2)** *Meetings and minutes*
     - **(A)** *Meetings*